dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

 The [Google Cloud platform](https://cloud.google.com) is a trusted cloud platform that lots of companies and startups utilize in deploying and hosting their apps.
 The apps deployed on `Google Cloud` run on the same infrastructure that powers all of Google's products.

 Google Cloud offers different options for hosting Node.js apps.
-The platform offers [App Engine (Full managed)](https://cloud.google.com/appengine/), [Compute Engine (Scalabe VMs)](https://cloud.google.com/compute/) and [Container Engine (Kubernetes Clusters)](https://cloud.google.com/container-engine/).
+The platform offers [App Engine (Full managed)](https://cloud.google.com/appengine/), [Compute Engine (Scalable VMs)](https://cloud.google.com/compute/) and [Container Engine (Kubernetes Clusters)](https://cloud.google.com/container-engine/).

 In our case, we'll use Google App Engine to deploy our Node.js backend.
-It abstracts the infrastucture away.
+It abstracts the infrastructure away.
 Let's dive right in!

 When using Google App Engine, you can choose the **Standard** or **Flexible** environment.
-The latter, like the name implies allows you to install a lot of extensions and allows you to run deployment scripts using `package.json`.
+The latter, like the name implies, allows you to install a lot of extensions and allows you to run deployment scripts using `package.json`.
 We'll use the flexible environment.
 So, go ahead and [create a new project](https://console.cloud.google.com/projectselector/appengine/create).
 Click on **Create**, give the project a name, select the region you'll like to serve your app and enable billing.

 > **Note:** You won't be charged without your permission.